Ivanka Trump's Move To The White House Raises Questions About Ethics

 When Kushner came into the White House job, he turned over his role in his family's real estate empire to family members, who continue to own the business.

 Ivanka plans to continue to own her eponymous fashion and jewelry business, even though she has stepped back from daily management.
-Her father has followed that pattern, too, continuing to own The Trump Organization, while putting his two eldest sons in charge of management.
+Her father has followed that pattern, too, continuing to own The Trump Organization while putting his two eldest sons in charge of management.

-Gorelick said Ivanka spoke with the White House counsel about the ethical implication of taking this role, and "they are comfortable with what she's doing."
+Gorelick said Ivanka spoke with the White House counsel about the ethical implication of taking this role and "they are comfortable with what she's doing."

 She added that Ivanka will "abide by all the ethical rules that she would abide by if she were an employee."